PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/deterministic_simulation_testing/index.md

 SEED=6875993431596082141
 ```

-The value sent in `Accept(n, v)` messages must be the value accepted in the proposal with the highest proposal number.
+After sending a `Prepare(n)` message and receiving responses from a quorum, the value sent in `Accept(n, v)` messages must be the value accepted in the proposal with the highest proposal number.
 Let's forget to look for the accepted value and always send the value the proposer wants to.

 ```rust
 impl Replica {